EmmanuelDemey/trainings-v2/training/solutions/javascript/03_syntax/README.md

 # TP 3 — Functions and arrays

-> Autonomous workshop — chapter 3 (JS syntax). ~1h15.
+> Autonomous workshop — chapter 3 (JS syntax). ~1h45.

 ## Goal

-Write functions, and drive arrays with `map` / `filter` / `reduce` / `sort` instead of hand-rolled loops.
-This is the workshop that makes Day 2 and Day 3
-possible: every project of Day 3 is "an array, a transformation, a render".
+Write functions, and drive arrays **of objects** with `map` / `filter` / `reduce` / `sort` instead of hand-rolled loops.
+This is the workshop that makes Day 2 and Day 3 possible: every project of Day 3 is "an array of objects, a transformation, a render".

 ## Setup